Steve Cochran: Producer

-In 1953 Cochran formed his own production company, Robert Alexander Productions, which attempted to make some television series, and films such as The Tom Mix Story (with Cochran as Mix), Hope is the Last Thing to Die, about the Mexican War, and Klondike Lou.
+In 1953, Cochran formed his own production company, Robert Alexander Productions, which attempted to make some television series, and films such as The Tom Mix Story (with Cochran as Mix), Hope is the Last Thing to Die, about the Mexican War, and Klondike Lou.
 None of these was ever produced, but his company did make a television pilot, Fremont the Trailblazer, in which he played John C. Frémont and co-starred with Barbara Wilson and James Gavin.
-Cochran also wrote, produced, directed and starred in Tell Me in the Sunlight (1965).
+Cochran also wrote, produced, directed, and starred in Tell Me in the Sunlight (1965).

 Personal life

 Cochran was a notorious womanizer and attracted tabloid attention for his tumultuous private life, which included well-documented affairs with numerous starlets and actresses.
 Mamie Van Doren later wrote about their sex life in graphic detail in her tell-all autobiography Playing the Field: My Story (New York: G.P.
 Putnam, 1987).
-He was also married and divorced three times, to actress Fay McKenzie, Florence Lockwood and Jonna Jensen.
-He and Lockwood had one daughter, Xandra, through whom he is the grandfather of film and television producer Alex Johns, who was a co-executive producer for more than seventy episodes of the animated television series Futurama.
+He was also married and divorced three times to actresses Fay McKenzie, Florence Lockwood, and Jonna Jensen.
+He and Lockwood had one daughter, Xandra, through whom he was the grandfather of film and television producer Alex Johns, who was a co-executive producer for more than seventy episodes of the animated television series Futurama.
 In the 2002 documentary The Importance of Being Morrissey, Steven Morrissey claims that his parents named him after Steve Cochran.

-In 1950 Cochran hired future screenwriter and actor Montgomery Pittman as a gardener at Cochran's Beverly Hills home.
+In 1950, Cochran hired future screenwriter and actor Montgomery Pittman as a gardener at Cochran's Beverly Hills home.

-Cochran was in trouble with the police a number of times in his life, including a reported assault and a charge of reckless driving in 1953.
+Cochran was in trouble with the police several times in his life, including a reported assault and a charge of reckless driving in 1953.

 Death

-Cochran recruited three young women to accompany him on a sailing trip from Acapulco to Costa Rica, ostensibly to take part in an upcoming film.
-A few days into the trip, the yacht lost one of its two masts in a storm.
-Shortly thereafter, Cochran fell ill, and died two days later on June 15, 1965 at the age of 48, of what was later determined to be an acute lung infection.
-The women who were accompanying him did not know how to sail the boat, and were trapped with the decomposing body for ten days, before being rescued out at sea.
+Cochran recruited two “young women” and a 14-year-old girl to accompany him on a sailing trip from Acapulco to Costa Rica, ostensibly to take part in an upcoming film.
+The yacht lost one of its two masts in a storm a few days into the trip.
+Cochran fell ill and died two days later, on June 15, 1965, at the age of 48, of what was later determined to be an acute lung infection.
+The women who were accompanying him did not know how to sail the boat and were trapped with the decomposing body for ten days before being rescued out at sea.
 The boat, still carrying his corpse, was later found drifting off the coast of Guatemala.

 Cochran's widow was given half of his estate of $25,000.
 She shared it with his daughter by another marriage.
 Cochran was buried in Monterey, California.

-Legacy

 Cochran has a star at 1750 Hollywood Boulevard in the Motion Pictures section of the Hollywood Walk of Fame.
-It was dedicated February 8, 1960.
+It was dedicated on February 8, 1960.